i4Trust/tutorials/Data-Service-Consumer/README.md

 ## Keyrock

-The Keyrock Identity Provider is required for storing the accounts of the users accessing the of the Packet Delivery Company data service.
+The Keyrock Identity Provider is required for storing the accounts of the users accessing the Packet Delivery Company data service.
 In the experimentation framework example, it is needed in order that shop users can login at the Packet Delivery
 Company portal and access their delivery orders.